szymonpoltorak/ToDoApp/README.md

 # ToDo App

 A simple ToDo app created for the academic course with aim of creating an app with frontend, backend and database.
+It has support for Https, PWA and is using reverse proxy.

 ## How to run it ?